 Let’s look at me side by side, again left is 5600K, right is 3200K:

 Again, very interesting.
-Keep in mind some of the color you’re seeing is due to my very unfortunate complexion.
+Keep in mind some of the color you’re seeing on my face is due to my less than ideal complexion, which some people may have, so that’s something to watch out for.

 So does the color temperature of your light effect the skin tones in photography?
 I would say yes.
 Which one looks better?
 That’s really a subjective thing more than anything else.